

 Professional experience placement exemption

 Students can apply for a partial placement exemption in recognition of their previous/concurrent knowledge and clinical achievements associated with the Professional Experience Placement Portfolio (PEPP) requirements and the related National Standards for Maternal, Child and Family Health Nursing in Australia.
-Please contact the topic coordinator for more information.
+Please contact WIL Team for the placement exemption form.

 PEP facilitator support